dmutikainen/dmutikainen.github.io/_posts/2024-08-06-predicting-customer-loyalty.md

 <br>
 ##### Calculate Cross Validated R-Squared

-An even more powerful and reliable way to assess model performance is to utilise Cross Validation.
+An even more reliable way to assess model performance is to utilize Cross Validation.

-Instead of simply dividing our data into a single training set, and a single test set, with Cross Validation we break our data into a number of "chunks" and then iteratively train the model on all but one of the "chunks", test the model on the remaining "chunk" until each has had a chance to be the test set.
+Instead of simply dividing our data into a single training set, and a single test set, with Cross Validation we break our data into a number of "folds" and then iteratively train the model on all but one of the "folds" (training folds), then test the model on the remaining "fold" (test fold) until each has had a chance to be the test fold.

-The result of this is that we are provided a number of test set validation results - and we can take the average of these to give a much more robust & reliable view of how our model will perform on new, un-seen data!
+The result provides a number of test set validation results - and we can take the average of these to give a much more robust & reliable view of how our model will perform on new, unseen data.

-In the code below, we put this into place.
-We first specify that we want 4 "chunks" and then we pass in our regressor object, training set, and test set.
+We first specify that we want 4 "folds".
+Then we pass in our model, training set, and test set.
 We also specify the metric we want to assess with, in this case, we stick with r-squared.

-Finally, we take a mean of all four test set results.
+Finally, we take a mean of all four test set results to get the mean cross-validated r-squared score.

 ```python